Front End Development: Programming Languages, Job Outlook, and Resources

 In this article, we’ll go over the basics of front end web development and cover the most important front end coding languages that you’re sure to encounter on your journey to break into tech!

-What Skills do I Need to Become a Front End Programmer?
+How to Become a Front End Developer

 You’ll need to learn the coding languages detailed below.
 In addition to mastering these coding languages, you’ll also need to use the best practices of cybersecurity and be comfortable with pair programming.
 You’ll also need to be able to follow directions well, manage time, and take a leadership position when necessary.
 If you’re completely new to coding, you’ll most likely start out as a junior front end developer.
 However, after working your way through the ranks, you’ll soon find yourself working as a senior front end developer managing your own team.